 After fine-tuning the model, multi-time and multi-view images are processed to achieve background scene editing.
 However, processing each image independently can lead to inconsistencies across time steps and viewpoints due to the inherent stochasticity of generative models.
-To address this, we propose a Temporal-View (TV-) attention mechanism to enable our model to integrate information from adjacent frames and key viewpoints.
+To address this, we propose a Temporal-View (TV-) attention mechanism (as shown in Figure~\ref{fig:TV-Attention}) to enable our model to integrate information from adjacent frames and key viewpoints.

 In multi-view driving datasets, cameras are typically positioned in a structured left-front-right arrangement.
 The front camera captures overlapping content with both the left and right cameras, providing shared information across views.
 To leverage this, we design the view attention to allow the left and right cameras to query the center (front) view: